Awsyaseen76/jordanEvents/readme.md

 -[x] add profile image.

 09/May/2018
--[ ] rebuild the database to be just one collection for users with multi tags [user, maker, admin, superAdmin].
+-[x] rebuild the database to be just one collection for users with multi tags [user, maker, admin, superAdmin].
--[ ] rebuild the login system to be just one login page if the tag is user go to user maker admin profile respectfuly.
+-[x] rebuild the login system to be just one login page if the tag is user go to user maker admin profile respectfuly.
--[ ] the admin decided if the user is a maker by add a tag maker to the record.
+-[x] the admin decided if the user is a maker by add a tag maker to the record.

+-[x] add the validity for each event and add filter to show just the valid events (add events validity for registration on database).
+-[x] redirect the registered user or maker direct to the profile not to the login page.